 JUST Alternatives is a 501(c)(3) nonprofit committed to supporting victims/survivors of violence and violation, and to the advancement of promising Victim-Centered practices in justice and corrections.
 Our mission is to identify and support effective alternative approaches to reducing violence and victimization in our culture by affirming crime victims’ needs and the power of personal accountability among violent offenders.

-Our VOD Facilitator Training programs for corrections-based Victim Service and allied agencies – anchored in an understanding of the profound effects of violence and victimization upon individuals, families, and communities – provide tools and skills to help make new meaning from both the victim/survivor and the violent offender experience.
+Our VOD Facilitator Training for corrections-based Victim Service and allied agencies – anchored in an understanding of the profound effects of violence and victimization upon individuals, families, and communities – provide effective tools and skills for facilitators.
+For CV information on trainer Jon Wilson, Director of JUST Alternatives, see About Us.

 FOR ARTICLES ON the work of JUST Alternatives, see:

 Jon Wilson Making a Difference